How to Become a Refrigeration Technician (2026)

 If you like working with your hands and solving technical problems, refrigeration offers a steady, in-demand trade career that supports nearly every industry.

-EPA Section 608 certification required
+Yes.
+EPA Section 608 certification is required for anyone working with refrigerants.

 What Refrigeration Technicians Do